Fabrics care guide

 Natural fabrics are precious.

-Our main goal isn't only to provide the best quality linen and hemp textile but ensure you have the best instructions on how to care for such fabrics.
-We've put together the essential guidelines to help you manage your linen and hemp fabrics.
+Our main goal isn't only to provide the best quality linen textile but ensure you have the best instructions on how to care for such fabrics.
+We've put together the essential guidelines to help you manage your linen fabrics.

 Linen fabric